b-e-p/bep/README.md

 ### Also...Bep can manage Bep!
-Once bep is installed, it can re-install itself to handle updates to itself:
+Once Bep is installed, it can re-install itself to handle updates to itself:

 `bep -l python install github=bepy/bep`

-Moreover, in the same vein, bep can uninstall itself like so:
+In the same vein, Bep can uninstall itself; if Bep was initially installed locally, then to *Uninstall Bep*:

 `bep -l python remove github=bep`

-Or to remove everything bep installed, including bep itself:
+Or *to remove everything Bep installed, including Bep itself*:

 `bep remove ALL`